yggdrasil-network/yggdrasil-network.github.io/about.md

 1. Paths are discovered and built through the network automatically, so manual configuration of routing entries is not required — the only configuration needed is the peering connections between nodes themselves
 1. The network can setup and tear down paths quickly without needing to discard all routing state, which helps significantly in handling node mobility events without dropping many packets if at all
 1. We can bridge reliable/static networks very easily with dynamic/non-static networks without needing to flood large amounts of state
-1. Networks automatically form when any two or more Yggdrasil nodes are connected to each other, even if those connections are entirely ad-hoc in nature
+1. Networks automatically form when any two or more Yggdrasil nodes are connected to each other, even if those connections are entirely ad-hoc in nature, which allows building true wireless mesh networks
 1. Sparse routing knowledge and only small amounts of protocol traffic should mean that Yggdrasil is able to efficiently scale to very large networks

 ### What is the status of the project?